Ramanuj-Sarkar/pdfExtractionAgent/README.md

 # pdfExtractionAgent
-This agent extracts information from PDFs.
+This agent extracts information from PDFs, including complicated table and chart information.

 # How to Run: